RISHAV1998-10/OPTICAL-CHARACTER-RECOGNITION/README.md

 ## Shortcomings of this project
 * *The test in the image should be preferabbly in one column format.*
-* *After edge detection using canny edge detector, the OCR often confuses betewwn different characters and special characters like C and ( etc.*
+* *After edge detection using canny edge detector, the OCR often confuses betewwn different characters and special characters like 'C' and '(' etc.*